Muetze42/laravel-email-log/README.md

 ### SoftDeletes

-The [softDeletes](https://laravel.com/docs/10.x/migrations#column-method-softDeletes) column is present in the migration, but the [SoftDeletes Trait](https://laravel.com/docs/10.x/eloquent#soft-deleting) is not in the Model.
+The [softDeletes](https://laravel.com/docs/10.x/migrations#column-method-softDeletes) column is present in the migration, but the [SoftDeletes Trait](https://laravel.com/docs/10.x/eloquent#soft-deleting) is not using by the Model.